Automatic Self-supervised Learning for Social Recommendations: The Proposed Method

 \subsection{Model Training}

 The process to optimize our proposed AusRec is shown in the right part of Figure~\ref{fig.2}, which includes three stages to update the parameters of recommendation encoder $\mathbf{W}$ and automatic weighting network $\mathbf{\Theta}$.
+Specially, stage I is a hypothetical update step for the main recommendation encoder based on the current task weights.
+Stage II uses the performance of this hypothetical encoder on a meta dataset to evaluate how good the current weights are, and updating the weighting network accordingly.
+And stage III performs the actual update of the recommendation encoder using the newly improved weights.
 The overall training procedure of our proposed AusRec can be summarized in Algorithm~\ref{algor}.